openeuler-mirror/docs/docs/en/docs/Container/container-management.md

 ### Constraints

--   Only containers in the running state can be paused.
+-   Only containers in the running status can be paused.
 -   After a container is paused, other lifecycle management operations \(such as  **restart**,  **exec**,  **attach**,  **kill**,  **stop**, and  **rm**\) cannot be performed.
 -   After a container with health check configurations is paused, the container status changes to unhealthy.